ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/key-management-service-data-sources.md

 ## `ibm_kms_key`
 {: #kms-key-ds}

-Retrieves the list of keys from the Hyper Protect Crypto Services (HPCS) and Key Protect services for the given key name.
+Retrieves the list of keys from the Hyper Protect Crypto Services (HPCS) and Key Protect services by using the key name or alias.
 The region parameter in the `provider.tf` file must be set.
 If region parameter is not specified, `us-south` is used by default.
 If the region in the `provider.tf` file is different from the Key Protect instance, the instance cannot be retrieved by Terraform and the Terraform action fails.
 {: shortdesc}

 ### Sample Terraform code
 {: #kms-key-ds-sample}

+**Example to retrieve the key by using the name of the key**:
 ```
 data "ibm_kms_key" "test" {
-  instance_id = "guid-of-keyprotect-or hs-crypto-instance"
+  instance_id = "<guid-of-keyprotect-or hs-crypto-instance>"
-  key_name = "name-of-key"
+  key_name = "<key_name>"
 }
 resource "ibm_cos_bucket" "flex-us-south" {
   bucket_name          = "atest-bucket"